MrIsai/onshop-api-rest/README.md

 ## About

-ONSHOP is the solution for enterprising people who want to open an online business on a platform that provides the digital marketing service.
+ONSHOP is a solution for enterprising people who want to open an online business on a platform that provides the digital marketing service.

 This repository contains a REST API which is a fundamental component of the OnShop architecture to provide the respective services that the user needs through a mobile application or web page.